How to use the parenx module scripts to simplify linear network features

 After installing the dependencies, you can reproduce the paper by running the following command in the terminal:

-quarto render cookbook.qmd
+quarto render cookbook.qmd1 Introduction

 This was developed and tested on a Debian Linux variant3 and run on the command-line interface with various versions of python3.
 While not tested on other environments they should work on under environments and operating systems.